|Color||Brownish and scattered black in color, but have a whitish-gray underbelly.|

 Rats create potentially severe problems on many levels.
 One of the notable problems is the spread of infections through rat bites and carried fleas.

-Historically, the pests inspired horror and were largely responsible for spreading the bubonic plague in the 1300s.
+Historically, these rodents inspired horror and were largely responsible for spreading the bubonic plague in the 1300s.
 Also called the Black Death, the plague wiped out vast numbers of the world population.
 Though rats do not facilitate the same level of devastation today, the pests regularly carry pathogens for other harmful diseases.

 Signs of Infestation